Zika fever: Treatment

 There is currently no specific treatment for Zika virus infection.
 Care is supportive with the treatment of pain, fever, and itching.
 Some authorities have recommended against using aspirin and other NSAIDs as these have been associated with hemorrhagic syndrome when used for other flaviviruses.
 Additionally, aspirin use is generally avoided in children when possible due to the risk of Reye syndrome.

 Zika virus was poorly studied until the major outbreak in 2015, and no specific antiviral treatments are available as yet.
 Advice to pregnant women is to avoid any risk of infection so far as possible, as once infected, there is little that can be done beyond supportive treatment.

 Outcomes

 Most of the time, Zika fever resolves on its own in two to seven days, but rarely, some people develop Guillain–Barré syndrome.
 The fetus of a pregnant woman who has Zika fever may die or be born with congenital central nervous system malformations, like microcephaly.

-Some individuals have reported experiencing symptoms similar to those they had during their initial Zika virus infection, such as arthralgia, muscle aches, and fatigue, months after recovery.
-Although these symptoms are not typical, they can persist for months, though they tend to be less severe than during the acute phase of infection.
-This underscores the importance of ongoing research to better understand the long-term health effects of contracting the Zika virus.